pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 If you are the owner or billing administrator of your organization, you can link your TiDB Cloud account to an AWS billing account or Google Cloud billing account.
 Otherwise, skip this section.

-If you are new to TiDB Cloud and do not have a TiDB Cloud account, you can sign up for a TiDB Cloud account through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://console.cloud.google.com/marketplace), and pay for the usage via the AWS or Google Cloud billing account.
+If you are new to TiDB Cloud and do not have a TiDB Cloud account, you can sign up for a TiDB Cloud account through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://console.cloud.google.com/marketplace), and pay for the usage via the AWS or GCP billing account.
 For more details, refer to [Create a TiDB Cloud account](/tidb-cloud/create-tidb-cluster.md#step-1-create-a-tidb-cloud-account).

-If you already have a TiDB Cloud account and you want to pay for the usage via your AWS or Google Cloud billing account, you can link your TiDB Cloud account to your AWS or Google Cloud billing account.
+If you already have a TiDB Cloud account and you want to pay for the usage via your AWS or GCP billing account, you can link your TiDB Cloud account to your AWS or GCP billing account.

 <SimpleTab>
 <div label="AWS Marketplace">